Dark Purple House Plants: Add Elegance to Your Space for 2024

 String of Rubies is a hanging dark purple indoor plant

-The dark purple Ruby Necklace is a beautiful trailing succulent with oblong bead-like leaves that can store water and off and then produce small daisy-like flowers.
+The dark purple Ruby Necklace is a beautiful trailing succulent with oblong bead-like leaves that can store water.
+It can produce small daisy-like flowers.

 Ruby Necklace caring requirements: